 How to Remember Greek Vocabulary (When Nothing Seems to Stick)

 You learn new Greek words in class.
 By the next week, they're gone.
 The problem isn't your memory.
-It's how you're practicing.
+It's how you're practising.

 The Forgetting Problem